AlibabaCloudDocs/ecs/intl.en-US/API Reference/Regions/DescribeAvailableResource.md

 Default value: PostPaid. |
 |SpotStrategy|String|No|NoSpot|The preemption policy for the preemptible or pay-as-you-go instance.
 Valid values:

--   NoSpot: applies to regular pay-as-you-go instances.
+-   NoSpot: The instance is a regular pay-as-you-go instance.
--   SpotWithPriceLimit: applies to preemptible instances that have maximum hourly prices.
+-   SpotWithPriceLimit: The instance is created with a maximum hourly price.
--   SpotAsPriceGo: applies to preemptible instances priced at the market price at the time of purchase.
+-   SpotAsPriceGo: The instance is of the market price at the time of purchase.

 Default value: NoSpot.

 This parameter takes effect only when the InstanceChargeType parameter is set to PostPaid. |
 |IoOptimized|String|No|optimized|Specifies whether the instance is I/O optimized.
 Valid values:

--   none
+-   none: non-I/O optimized
--   optimized
+-   optimized: I/O optimized

-Default value: optimized |
+Default value: optimized. |
 |DedicatedHostId|String|No|dh-bp165p6xk2tlw61e\*\*\*\*|The ID of the dedicated host. |
 |InstanceType|String|No|ecs.g5.large|The instance type.
 For more information, see [Instance type families](~~25378~~) or call the [DescribeInstanceTypes](~~25620~~) operation to query the most recent instance type list.